 Communication is essential for a healthy, happy marriage.

 It helps couples resolve problems and get to know one another better.
 Your spouse should be someone that you trust, rely on, and depend on for anything.

 When the option of communication has been removed from your partnership it can cause irreparable damage.

 Not sure how to stop yourself or your spouse from giving the silent treatment?
-Check out one of the most shared Middle Class Dad posts on Pinterest about exactly How the Silent Treatment Hurts Us, AND how to stop it.
+Check out one of the most shared Middle Class Dad posts on Pinterest about exactly How the Silent Treatment Hurts Us (click to read my detailed guide), AND how to stop it.

 4. The Deadly Impact of Jealousy and Controlling Behavior

 Insecurity and jealousy can cause one partner to exhibit controlling behavior that can put their spouse in a dangerous and even deadly position.